mushishi78/amp-generator/README.md

 Amp Generator
 =============

 A static-site generator for [Accelerated Mobile Pages](https://github.com/ampproject/amphtml) powered by Webpack.
+It use es6 [template strings](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/template_strings) for templates and [PurifyCSS](https://github.com/purifycss/purifycss) to only include used CSS into the page head.

 Usage
 -----